offensive-vk/Classics/.github/ISSUE_TEMPLATE/problem-in-any-program.md

 ---
-name: Issue in any Program / Script
+name: Problem in any program
 about: 'Tell us about abnormal behavior or error in programs / files. '
 title: "[Issue].
 Name of the issue, File name"
 labels: bug